tobiasbriones/blog/swe/dev/docs/building-slides-from-screenshots-app-in-javafx/finishing-writing-the-documentation-for-my-next-ep-2023-07-14/index.md

 [^3]: I managed prototypes for all this, for example, in Photoshop, so I can
     design the DSLs in the future

-Proving **ideas for automation** is one of the purposes of this blog: it's so much I can't standardize right now, but have to move forwards in the meantime.
+Proving **ideas for automation** is one of the purposes of this blog: it's so much I can't standardize right now, but I have to move forward in the meantime.

 This time we're talking about a huge article with over 3k lines of markdown, and the IDE gets slow when I edit it on my machine.